themouette/fossil-view/README.markdown

 });
 ```

-From now on it is possible to quire the whole Fossil view or only the one you
+From now on, it is possible to quire the whole Fossil View or only the one you
-need :
+need:

 ``` javascript
 define([